aisingapore/TagUI/README.md

   vision|custom visual automation commands|run custom sikuli commands timeout|time in seconds before step errors out|change auto-wait timeout

-  Tip - for headless and visible Chrome, file downloads can be done using normal webpage interaction or specifying the URL as a navigation flow step.
+  **Tip** - for headless and visible Chrome, file downloads can be done using normal webpage interaction or specifying the URL as a navigation flow step.
 For Firefox and PhantomJS, the download and receive step can be used.

+  > on Windows, snap step requires display magnification to be set at 100% to work properly

   As TagUI default execution context is local, to run javascript on webpage dom (eg document.querySelector) use dom step.
 Set dom_json variable to pass a variable for use in dom step.
 Or dom_json = {tmp_number: phone, tmp_text: name} to pass multiple variables for use in dom step (dom_json.tmp_number and dom_json.tmp_text).
-On Windows, snap step requires display magnification to be set at 100% to work properly.

   For steps run, dom, js, r, py, vision, instead of typing the step and the command, you can use something like py begin followed by many lines of py code, and end with py finish to denote an entire code block.
 This saves typing the step repeatedly for a large integration code block.
+Indentation of Python code within py begin-finish and vision begin-finish blocks is supported, for example in conditions or loops.

   For steps r, py, vision, the helper functions r_step(), py_step(), vision_step() can be used to pass dynamic variables to those integrations.
 Below is an example for py step for passing dynamically generated varibles from TagUI to Python integration.
-Indentation of Python code within py begin-finish and vision begin-finish blocks is supported, for example in conditions or loops.

   ```
   phone = 1234567